FilipTwardawa/Pathfinding-Algorithms-Comparison/README.md

 ## Overview

-*This project provides a robust framework for comparing and visualizing various pathfinding algorithms, such as Dijkstra, A*, and BFS.
+*This project provides a robust framework for comparing and visualizing various pathfinding algorithms, such as Dijkstra, A Star, and BFS.
 Designed with scalability, maintainability, and visualization at its core, the project facilitates:*

 - Performance analysis of algorithms based on execution time, path cost, steps, and path length.